quicwg/base-drafts/draft-ietf-quic-transport.md

 There are two possible mitigations to this attack.
 The simplest one is that a server can unilaterally create a gap in packet-number space.
-In the non-attack scenario, the client will send an ack with a larger largest acked.
-In the attack scenario, the attacker may ack a packet in the gap.
-If the server sees an ack for a packet that was never sent, the connection can be aborted.
+In the non-attack scenario, the client will send an ACK frame with the larger value for largest acknowledged.
+In the attack scenario, the attacker could acknowledge a packet in the gap.
+If the server sees an acknowledgment for a packet that was never sent, the connection can be aborted.

-The second mitigation is that the server can require that acks for sent packets match the encryption level of the sent packet.
+The second mitigation is that the server can require that acknowledgments for sent packets match the encryption level of the sent packet.
 This mitigation is useful if the connection has an ephemeral forward-secure key that is generated and used for every new connection.
-If a packet sent is encrypted with a forward-secure key, then any acks that are received for them must also be forward-secure encrypted.
+If a packet sent is encrypted with a forward-secure key, then any acknowledgments that are received for them MUST also be forward-secure encrypted.
-Since the attacker will not have the forward secure key, the attacker will not be able to generate forward-secure encrypted ack packets.
+Since the attacker will not have the forward secure key, the attacker will not be able to generate forward-secure encrypted packets with ACK frames.

 # IANA Considerations